yuhongda/echarts-readymade/README.md

 yarn add @echarts-readymade/line
 ```

-### There're some differences between the two ways of installation below?
+### There're some differences between the two ways of installation below.
 > 1. Obviously, the way of 'Install What You Need' will keep the bundle size down.
 > 2. If you choose the way of 'Install What You Need', then you will need to pass `ChartContext` down to every chart component manually.
 > 3. If you choose the way of 'Full Installation', then we take the `ChartContext` in charge.

 ### Why the difference?
 > In order to reduce the bundle size, we divided the whole package into several packages based on chart type.
-The `ChartContext` exported from `@echarts-readymade/core` can not share with other packages.
+But the `ChartContext` exported from `@echarts-readymade/core` can not share with other packages in this situation.
 So you need pass it down to chart component manually. check [the example](#example) below.

 ### For `<Bar />` and `<Line />` and `<Scatter />`, we import the three chart components from `echarts-for-react`

 > I think there is no need to import full components from echarts-for-react, so we just import useful components for some chart components.
-But in some scenarios, user wants show Line on a Scatter chart.
-So like in <Line /> component, we also import <BarChart /> and <ScatterChart />, so you can use them on one chart.
-Maybe there is other scenario, feel free let me know.
+But in some scenarios, user may want to show Line on a Scatter chart.
+So like in `<Line />` component, we also import `<BarChart />` and `<ScatterChart />`, so you can use them on one chart.
+Maybe there are other scenarios, feel free to let me know.

 ## Usage